basmango/map-reduce-python/README.md

 ## How to Run

-To run the MapReduce framework, follow these steps:
+To use this MapReduce implementation, follow these steps:

 Clone the repository:
 ```